awsdocs/amazon-appstream2-developer-guide/doc_source/autoscaling.md

 }
 ```

 Then, use the `put-scheduled-action` command to create a scheduled action to change your fleet capacity\.
-For example, the following command changes the minimum capacity to 3 and the maximum capacity to 5 every day at 9:00 AM\.
+For example, the following command changes the minimum capacity to 3 and the maximum capacity to 5 every day at 9:00 AM UTC\.

+**Note**
+For cron expressions, specify when to perform the action in UTC\.
+For more information, see [Cron Expressions](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html#CronExpressions)\.

 ```
 aws application-autoscaling put-scheduled-action --service-namespace appstream \